Frequently Asked Questions

 We do not rush our process, as it is imperative we select the right home for the dog, however we do it as fast as time, and everyones schedules, will allow!

 Keep an eye on our Facebook and Website and apply when you see what dog you think you'd like to adopt.
+Make sure you read their profiles to understand the kind of home they need to save disappointment.

 If you are living on a farm, or similar, you will need to be able to provide information about how you can contain the dog and keep him/her safe.
 If we are satisfied that you can do so, we will still consider you for adoption.